Tragedy Strikes: Over 60 Migrants Feared Dead Off Libyan Coast

-In a devastating maritime disaster, over 60 migrants, including children, are presumed dead following the capsizing of their vessel off the Libyan coast.
-The International Organization for Migration (IOM) confirmed the tragic incident on Saturday, highlighting the perilous nature of Mediterranean crossings.
+More than 60 migrants, including children, are presumed dead after their boat capsized off Libya’s coast.
+The International Organization for Migration (IOM) confirmed the disaster on Saturday, shedding light on the deadly dangers of Mediterranean crossings.

-The ill-fated boat, carrying around 86 people, embarked from the Libyan city of Zuwara.
-According to survivor accounts, it encountered high waves that eventually overwhelmed the vessel.
-This latest incident adds to the grim tally of fatalities in one of the deadliest migration routes globally.
+The ill-fated vessel, carrying about 86 people from the Libyan city of Zuwara, was overwhelmed by towering waves, survivors revealed.
+This horrific incident adds to the grim death toll on one of the world’s deadliest migration routes.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.